muratk3n/thirdwave/en/tweets/2020/week15c.md

 "@normonics

-Will the "economy pause is more deadly" bros please tell me how many so far have been lost to the economy pause?"
+Will the 'economy pause is more deadly' bros please tell me how many so far have been lost to the economy pause?"

 *2020-4-9 7:25:31*